Zetho1304/eljut8bitcomp/README.md

 ## Brief Explanation

-To create this VHDL program for each element we need creating all entities, connection each of the component.
+To create this VHDL program we need these vhdl files.

-Structure of the program, the vhdl files
+Structure of the program, the vhdl files :

 * data_path
 * rom_128x8_sync
 * cpu